 The committee picked up their discussion of the side-by-side in Section 1 – Exemptions.
 What about shelving in stores?
 For example, what about product pricing?
 Should this be applicable?
 What is reasonable?
 This will be added to the parking lot.
 Prescriptions and information for patients on various medications provided by pharmacists should be made available in alternate formats.
 This is directly referenced in the Guide.

 We returned to the question of unconvertible information, for example, mathematical or scientific equations may be considered unconvertible.
 It may be a question of the availability of the equipment required to convert material.
 Another example is floppy discs or Facebook’s interface (as this isn’t in the control of anyone but Facebook).
-Should the term ‘unconvertible be included in the definitions section?
+Should the term ‘unconvertible’ be included in the definitions section?
 Should it be used or should another term be used instead?
 There is also a question of intellectual property and confidentiality, and how this would apply to places such as health care facilities.
 Again, a lot of this comes down to what is reasonable in given situations.

 The Committee agreed that Feedback was important enough to keep it in the Standard and have it as its own Section.
 Inconsistencies were found in this Section between the Guide and the current online e-Laws standard.
 In this situation, the online current e-Laws standard should serve as the definitive version and be seen as our version until told otherwise.
 As well, there was discussion about feedback and what it was, in terms of whether a website Contact Us form would be considered feedback, versus a Feedback or Survey Form.
 This information could be noted in an Official Government Guide to the standard.